kjanowski/EggTree/README.md

 # License

-You are free to adapt the converter logic for your own calendars, or add functionality such as leap years.
+You are free to adapt the family tree code for your own purposes.
 Therefore, I am placing the code under the [GNU General Public License 3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).